GnosisAssembler/Octobook/README.md

 npm install && npm run client-install
 ```

 __NOTE: In order to run the app, you need a Local MongoDB installation or a Remote Database (which is a quicker solution), for example at [MLab](https://mlab.com).
-Also you will need a Auth Github App registered for the "latest repositories functionality".
+Also you will need an Auth Github App registered for the "latest repositories functionality".
 We will cover all that below.__

 ## Github Auth App

 Create a new [Github Auth App](https://github.com/settings/applications/new)

-Open _/client/src/components/profile/ProfileGithub.js_ and replace "clientId" and "clientSecret" with your own.
+Open _/client/src/components/profile/ProfileGithub.js_ and replace *"clientId"* and *"clientSecret"* with your own.

 ```javascript
 import React, { Component } from 'react';